doakey3/Subsimport/README.rst

 1. Download the repository.
 2. Open Blender.
 3. Go to File > User Preferences > Addons
-4. Click "Install From File" and navigate to the downloaded release
+4. Click "Install From File" and navigate to the downloaded zip file and install.
 5. Check the box next to "Subsimport"

-You will see the user interface on the right side of the sequencer.

 Usage
 =====